Step 1: consider your child’s and family’s school preferences

 How can I find out about the academic record of a particular school?

+You can get an idea about a school’s academic performance by looking at the My School website.
 The My School website allows you to search for information about both government and non-government schools.
 You can find out how many students the school has, its attendance rates, its senior school outcomes and its national assessment results (for example, NAPLAN), compared with similar schools.

 Some states and territories might also have websites that list information about the academic records of schools in that state.
 You can find these through the appropriate education department in your state.